ONykyf/X11Libre-SlackBuild/README.md

 # X11Libre-SlackBuild
 Slackware-current X11 build tree modified to build X11Libre

-You can run x11libre.SlackBuild to rebuild (and by default to upgrade, if UPGRADE_PACKAGE=no is not set) everything.
+You can run x11libre.SlackBuild to rebuild (and by default to upgrade, if UPGRADE_PACKAGE=no is not set) the entire X packages set, which will be found in /tmp/x11-build.
 This takes a while to complete, but the dependencies will be certainly satisfied.
 If Your Slackware is too outdated, it may take two passes (very unlikely, but libSM, libXaw, libXaw3d and libXt needed a second pass to build on one of my boxes).
 If Your system is more or less up-to-date, You can try to recompile only X servers and drivers.
 In the latter case just run (keeping the default UPGRADE_PACKAGE=always)

 ./x11libre.SlackBuild xlibre-server